fbq('track', 'ViewContent');

 Learning About the USA

 There is a lot going around in politics that is far too brutal for small children.
 Yet, their little eyes and ears are open, and they're noticing what is going on around them.
-I think this is a good time for the children to learn about the USA.

 I prefer to use this interest to teach the children more "safe," "non-biased" information about their country.
 As teachers, we have an obligation to teach them to think for themselves, and certainly not to tell them how to think!